 Photo by Gabe DeWitt

-Richard Dennis, Secretary, has lived in Morgantown, WV, since 1979.
+Richard Dennis, Board Chair, has lived in Morgantown, WV, since 1979.
 Together Rich and his wife, Bettina, have raised three children and now have a grandson, all of whom live in Morgantown.
 Rich attended West Virginia University from 1980 to 1983, where he completed a Bachelor’s and Master’s of Science in Mechanical Engineering.
 Since 1983, Rich has worked at the National Energy Technology Laboratory (NETL) in Morgantown, where he is currently a Technology Manager for Advanced Gas Turbines and Power Cycles based on Supercritical Carbon Dioxide as the working fluid.
 Rich is a Fellow of the American Society of Mechanical Engineers.

 Rich has kayaked in WV, surrounding states, and out west.
 He loves the Cheat for its perfect beginner boating opportunities on the Narrows, and classic whitewater through the canyon.
 Rich’s favorite moments these days are on those hot, end-of-summer-low-flow-days on the Narrows with family and friends.